 Moving Brands worked with HP as its lead creative agency to set a vision for the brand for the next ten years.
 The ambition was to transform the world’s largest technology company into the world’s most powerful brand; a blueprint of a brand built for the moving world.

-When we began working with HP in 2008, their offer was unparalleled, with the broadest portfolio of all their competitors.
-From services to servers, printing to networking, storage to mobility and far beyond, HP have lead the market in almost every category in which they operate.
+When we began working with HP in 2008, its offer was unparalleled, with the broadest portfolio of all the competitors.
+From services to servers, printing to networking, storage to mobility and far beyond, HP has lead the market in almost every category in which it operates.
 However, after over 50 acquisitions in five years, the business had lost its forward-leaning culture, and the once iconic brand was deemed “dull” and “lifeless” by consumers and business customers alike.
-The power of the portfolio could only be fully leveraged by aligning it behind a compelling vision.
+The power of the portfolio could only be fully leveraged by aligning it with a compelling vision.
 This vision would inspire the various businesses and over 300,000 employees world-wide with a unified purpose and behaviours.

 We wanted the best creative partner in the world, so we went to Moving Brands.

 Glenna Patton, VP of HP Brand Strategy and Experience

 The first step in transforming HP was to define a strong, authentic story.
 A story that would embrace the proud heritage of a Silicon Valley pioneer but lean forward to the future.

 HP was founded on the belief that technology will improve people’s lives, and HP should always aspire for better.
 This founding principle was unearthed through co-creation workshops with the key stakeholders across the business groups, the HP Labs, product design and insight groups.

 The brand story was articulated as ‘Human Progress’, and symbolized by the ‘Progress mark.’
 Although the mark was not officially launched until 2016, its concept directly informed the development of the Identity and Design System.
 The brand story was further expanded into character differentiators and behaviors to help deliver on it.